dxcamps/DLI_RoboWorkshop_1/pre-requisite lab/readme.md

     - `template.json` contains the actual ARM template that defines all the resources that will be createad, e.g. The VM, Virtual Network, NIC, IP Address, Firewall Rules, etc.
     - `parameters.json` contains the values that are needed for the deployment, like the actual name of the VM, the location where it should be deployed, etc.

+1. Open the `parameters.json` file in the text editor of your choice, and replace all of the `dlirwxxx` values with your name prefix, then save your changes.

 1. Use the azure-cli to deploy the vm using the template:

     ```bash
     azure group deployment create --name vmdeployment --resource-group dlirwxxxgroup --template-file template.json --parameters-file parameters.json
     ```

 ___

 <a name="task8"></a>

+## Configuring Auto-shutdown on the new VM

+FYI, the VM Template we deployed has Auto-Shutdown enabled by default.
+Unless you change it, your VM will shutdown automatically at 11:59pm Pacific Standard Time every night.
+If you want to change that setting, or disable it, you can complete these steps.

+1. Open the [Azure Portal](https://portal.azure.com) and login with the credentials for your Azure Subscription
+1. Click on the "Resource Groups" icon along the left of the portal, then select the `dlixxxgroup` Resource Group you created above.
+1. From the list of resources in the Resource Group, click on your Virtual Machine to open it's overview blade.
+1. From the list of settings along the left, click on "**Auto-shutdown**".
+1. Then in the "**Auto-shutdown**" blade, configure the option according to your desires.
+You can read more about the feature here, [Announcing auto-shutdown for VMs using Azure Resource Manager](https://azure.microsoft.com/en-us/blog/announcing-auto-shutdown-for-vms-using-azure-resource-manager/)
+___

+<a name="task9"></a>

 ## Connecting to your Virtual Machine using SSH